Clovis Oncology Inc. (CLVS): Investors are paying attention to this stock

-At the end of the latest market close, Clovis Oncology Inc. (CLVS) was valued at $0.34.
-In that particular session, Stock kicked-off at the price of $0.34 while reaching the peak value of $0.3428 and lowest value recorded on the day was $0.3101.
-The stock current value is $0.31.Recently in News on October 27, 2022, Clovis Oncology Presents Data from TRITON3 Phase 3 Trial of Rubraca® (rucaparib) at the 29th Annual Prostate Cancer Foundation Scientific Retreat.
+Clovis Oncology Inc. (CLVS) is priced at $0.29 after the most recent trading session.
+At the very opening of the session, the stock price was $0.31 and reached a high price of $0.324, prior to closing the session it reached the value of $0.34.
+The stock touched a low price of $0.29.Recently in News on October 27, 2022, Clovis Oncology Presents Data from TRITON3 Phase 3 Trial of Rubraca® (rucaparib) at the 29th Annual Prostate Cancer Foundation Scientific Retreat.
 Clovis Oncology, Inc. (NASDAQ: CLVS) today announced the presentation of data from the TRITON3 Phase 3 trial in men with metastatic castration-resistant prostate cancer with BRCA or ATM mutations.
 The presentation titled, “TRITON3: A Phase 3 Study of Rucaparib vs. Physician’s Choice of Therapy in mCRPC Associated with Homologous Recombination Deficiency (HRD)” is being presented by Alan H. Bryce, MD, chair of the Division of Hematology and Medical Oncology at the Mayo Clinic and co-principal investigator of the TRITON3 trial during the session titled, “Novel Clinical Trial Updates” at the 29th Annual Prostate Cancer Foundation (PCF) Scientific Retreat.
 You can read further details here

 Clovis Oncology Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.2500 on 07/08/22, with the lowest value was $0.2270 for the same time period, recorded on 11/09/22.